 Now that you are informed about the tools required to organize a hackathon, we will talk about how to organize an internal hackathon or an external hackathon.

 Listed below are the steps to follow when you plan to host a virtual hackathon event.

 You can also read the external hackathon case study to understand better how CASSINI pulled an amazing experience.

 Hosting your hackathon is the first step, however, you must also account for community engagement.

 After all, you want to drive innovation and get as many participants as possible.
 We have an in-depth article explaining the best strategies and actions to perform before, during, and after the hackathon.

 Hosting a virtual hackathon is demanding.
-But what if we told you could do all of this in one single platform?
+But what if you could do all of this in one single platform?